 Be a good listener, particularly to kids who may be subconsciously concerned about spending time with new siblings in a new environment.
 Children may be jealous of eachother’s possessions, insecure about adults’ affections for new siblings, or simply annoyed at having to share with someone new (and uninvited).

 Experts agree that it can take two years for a step family to overcome the difficulties of change, and find cohesion.
-Just because toddlers and teens are blended into a new family unit doesn't mean they want to spend their vacation time together.
+Just because toddlers and teens are blended into a new family unit doesn’t mean they want to spend their time off together on a step or blended family vacation.
 Even new siblings of the same age may resent expectations that they become instant best friends.

 At many family resorts, parents will find supervised activity programs for different age groups.
 While young ones are looked after by counselors, teens can make new friends their own age, and adults can strengthen their relationship by enjoying time together.